 Ecclesiastical Office: Secretary General of the Synod of Bishops

 Cardinal Mario Grechi, 63, was born in Qala, Malta.
 After completing his studies in philosophy and theology at the Sacred Heart Seminary of Gozo, he was ordained a priest on 16 May 1984.
 Studying in Rome, he obtained a license in canon and civil law at the Lateran University and a doctorate in canon law at the Angelicum.
-He returned to Malta and excised his ministry at the Basilica of the National Shrine of the Blessed Virgin of Ta’ Pinu in Gozo.
+He returned to Malta and exercised his ministry at the Basilica of the National Shrine of the Blessed Virgin of Ta’ Pinu in Gozo.
 He served as: parish priest in the parishes of Ta’ Kercem and of Saint Lawrence; as Judicial Vicar of the diocese and of the ecclesiastical Tribunal of Malta; as a teacher of canon law at the seminary and as a member of the College of consultors, of the Presbyteral Council and of the diocesan commissions for theology, family and social communications.
 On 26 November 2005 Pope Benedict XVI appointed him Bishop of Gozo, a ministry he continued until 2009.
 Between 2008 and 2009 he launched the diocesan mission and made several pastoral visits to the Maltese communities in the USA, Albania, Canada, Brazil Australia and Peru.
 He was appointed Pro-Secretary General of the Synod of Bishops by Pope Francis on 2 October 2019.
 On 28 April 2020, he was appointed a member of the Pontifical Council for Promoting Christian Unity and on 15 September the same year, Secretary General of the Synod of Bishops.

 Gugerotti, Claudio